-Studies have proven that when implemented well, project-based learning (PBL) can increase retention of content and improve students’ attitudes towards learning, among other benefits.
+Studies have proven that when implemented well, project-based learning (PBL) can increase retention of content and improve students’ attitudes toward learning, among other benefits.
 Edutopia’s PBL research review explores the vast body of research on the topic and helps make sense of the results.
-In this series of five articles, learn how researchers define project-based learning, review some of the possible learning outcomes, get our recommendations of evidence-based components for successful PBL, learn about best practices across disciplines, find tips for avoiding pitfalls when implementing PBL programs, and dig in to a comprehensive annotated bibliography with links to all the studies and reports cited in these pages.

-Project-based learning hails from a tradition of pedagogy which asserts that students learn best by experiencing and solving real-world problems.
-According to researchers (Barron & Darling-Hammond, 2008; Thomas, 2000), project-based learning essentially involves the following:
+PBL hails from a tradition of pedagogy which asserts that students learn best by experiencing and solving real-world problems.
+According to researchers (Barron & Darling-Hammond, 2008; Thomas, 2000), PBL essentially involves the following:

-- teachers serving as coaches and facilitators of inquiry and reflection
+- teachers serving as coaches and facilitators of inquiry and reflection, and

 These inquiry-based teaching methods engage students in creating, questioning, and revising knowledge, while developing their skills in critical thinking, collaboration, communication, reasoning, synthesis, and resilience (Barron & Darling-Hammond, 2008).
 Although these methods of inquiry-based teaching differ slightly, for simplicity they’re combined in these pages and referred to as project-based learning or PBL.